 When young, we all naturally have higher levels of collagen and silica.
 With age, both our collagen and silica levels decline.
 Many people know about a reduction of collagen and aging, but not many people understand how silica production also factors into skin health.

 Silica brings out the shine in our hair and keeps our skin supple and radiant.
-As silica production slows, wrinkles and loose skin are the result.
+As silica production slows, wrinkles and loose skin are the results.

 Silica and collagen reduction are but two factors in the aging process.
 Another side effect of aging is brought on by hormone changes that compromise our moisture barrier.
 This outer layer protects us from the environment, pollution and dryness.
-Bamboo extract works to strengthen our barrier to protect and restore skin’s resilience.
+Bamboo extract has great skin benefits.
+It works to strengthen our barrier to protect and restore the skin’s resilience.

 Bamboo extract packs a one-two punch by building collagen deep within the cell and by holding moisture on the surface of the skin.
 It also works to shield skin from damaging UV rays.
-We know that skin that is regularly supplied with silica realizes a slowing in the appearance of aging.
+We know that skin that is regularly supplied with silica is slower to show signs of aging.

 Not all Bamboo Extracts are Created Equal

-We’ve done our homework on bamboo extract and here at Ayr Skin Care we use a fermented form from arundinaria gigantea, or Giant Bamboo.
+We’ve done our homework on bamboo extract.
+Here at Ayr Skin Care, we use a fermented form from Arundinaria gigantea, or Giant Bamboo.
 Native to the United States, this powerhouse ingredient is found from New York to Florida and along the mighty rivers of the Midwest.
-Highly sustainable, t’s a fast grower quickly rising to 20 feet in height, and 1” thick.
+Highly sustainable, it’s a fast grower, quickly rising to 20 feet in height, and having a width of 1” thick.

-The reason for our choice is simple.
+The reason for our choice to use bamboo in our skin care is simple.
 We always ask ourselves this question when developing a new product: “How does this help the skin?”
-We never just toss in an ingredient because people are talking about it.
-It’s chosen to serve more than one function, and must provide a deep benefit to protect or feed the skin.
+We never just toss in an ingredient because a bunch of people are talking about it.
+Any of our skin care ingredients are chosen to serve more than one function and must provide a deep benefit to protect or feed the skin.

-Another benefit of fermented bamboo extract is the addition of probiotics, or “good” live bacteria such as lactobacillus.
-Probiotics are not only good to boost the immune system, they have also been shown to help with eczema, signs of aging and acne.
-They strengthen the skin's natural defense against sensitivity, providing instant relief and, over time, helps reduce redness.
+Another benefit of fermented bamboo extract is the addition of probiotics or “good” live bacteria such as Lactobacillus.
+Probiotics are not only good to boost the immune system, but they also help with eczema, signs of aging and acne.
+They strengthen the skin's natural defense against sensitivity, providing instant relief and, over time, reducing redness.